 - Seating is not available on 22nd Avenue (parade entries line up on 22nd Avenue).

 - The parade features entries from Coralville and surrounding communities.
-The lineup will be available in late June or early July.

 Be in the Parade